3:1 Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus;

 3:18 And to whom sware he that they should not enter into his rest, but to them that believed not?

-Outward disobedience to God's Word gives evidence of inward unbelief.
+Outward disregard of God's Word gives evidence of inward unbelief.

 Answer: All, who refused to obey (God's command to enter Canaan), were refused entrance.